Is Carbonated Water Bad for Your Teeth?

 Is It Really Just Water?

 That depends.
 True seltzer water is flat water with carbon dioxide and no added ingredients or flavors.
 Club soda, used in cocktails, contains chemical compounds like baking soda and potassium sulfate.
 And tonic water is sweetened with high-fructose corn syrup.
 So, some of these carbonated drinks do contain artificial sweeteners and flavors.
-You can spot-check the nutrition label by looking for the words “carbonated water” and “natural flavor” to make sure you’re buying a water without added sugars and ingredients.
+You can spot-check the nutrition label by looking for the words “carbonated water” and “natural flavor” to make sure you’re buying water without added sugars and ingredients.

 Is It Bad for My Teeth?

-As an alternate to sweet, high-calorie drinks, carbonated water is not bad for you.
+As an alternative to sweet, high-calorie drinks, carbonated water is not bad for you.
 It’s as hydrating as regular water.
 But it is acidic, and acids can damage tooth enamel.
 That’s why researchers are studying how seltzer and sparkling waters affect dental health.
 The jury is still out, but early research suggests that sparkling water damages enamel only a bit more than still water.
 Other studies show that non-carbonated sugary drinks are more harmful than sugar-free carbonated drinks.
 This means that carbonated water with sugar can erode tooth enamel, but plain carbonated water is harmless.

 Swapping out soda for carbonated water reduces your sugar intake.
 But sugar is sneaky.
 Make sure you pick sparkling water brands flavored naturally with low or no sugar on the nutrition label to limit your sugar intake.